Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 “ I’m talking about the kind of diplomacy that’s gonna end the destruction of your country,” Vance replied. “ I think it’s disrespectful for you to come to the Oval Office and try to litigate this in front of the American media.”

-When Zelenskyy pointed out that Vance had never been to Ukraine and had not felt the firsthand the impact of the war, Trump cut in angrily.
+When Zelenskyy pointed out that Vance had never been to Ukraine and had not felt firsthand the impact of the war, Trump cut in angrily.

 “ Don’t tell us what we’re gonna feel.
 We’re trying to solve a problem.
 Don’t tell us what we’re gonna feel,” he retorted.